TotemAgents/TotemAI/README.md

 ARCHITECTURE_MD = """
 # Architecture of Totem AI

-Totem AI leverages advanced AI models for avatar generation:
+Totem AI leverages advanced AI models for agent generation:

 - **Preprocessing Layer**: Cleans and prepares user inputs.
-- **Generation Models**: Uses deep learning for avatar synthesis.
+- **Generation Models**: Uses deep learning for agent synthesis.
-- **Postprocessing Layer**: Optimizes avatars for final output.
+- **Postprocessing Layer**: Optimizes agents for final output.

 The AI models are modular and scalable to adapt to high user demand.